alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-06-02-adventures-in-the-terraform-dsl-part-iii-iteration-enhancements-in-terraform-0.12.md

 #### Dynamic block types

-And thus we get to _dynamic nested blocks_.
+Which brings me to _dynamic nested blocks_.
 Terraform 0.12 has introduces the dynamic nested block, although no dynamic top-scope block.
 And it is in the context of the dynamic nested block that `for_each` expressions can be used.
 (Although, as mentioned below, they will eventually be available to resources, data blocks and modules too).

 A dynamic block looks like this: